 Liz Ashley is a CSI, AFFI, rigger, and an FS, CH and wingsuit coach.
 She has been instructing since 2003.
 Since August 2010, Liz Ashley has been Editor of Skydive the Mag.

 This article first appeared in 'Skydive the Mag' in August 2009

-To become an instructor, you must complete two courses, each arranged by the BPA and held midweek for up to five days at drop zones around the UK.
+To become an instructor, you must be nominated by a CI to take part in two instructor training courses which you must complete satisfactorily, each arranged by the BPA and held midweek for up to five day at drop zones around the UK.
 The first course qualifies you as a Basic Instructor or BI, with permission to complete basic instructional duties back at your home DZ.
-This will be under supervision of your Centre Chief Instructor (CCI) or other experienced instructors.
-After at least six months of this, when your CCI thinks you are ready, you will take the second BPA course.
+This will be under supervision of the Chief Instructor (CI) or other experienced instructors at your BPA Affiliated Parachute Training Organisation (PTO).
+After at least six months of this, when your CI thinks you are ready, you will take the second BPA course.
 If you complete this one successfully, you become a fully qualified instructor.

 Liz Ashley takes her sister Rose for an AFF jump with Adele Marshall.
 Photo: Ash Hollick